giantswarm/rfc/cluster-creation-cli/README.md

 - The command should provide an easy-to-use method for creating clusters, optionally assisted by a web UI to discover and configure options.
 - The command should work the same way across all providers we support with Cluster API.
 - The command code should require little maintenance.
-It should stay compatible with a large range of cluster app versions.
+It should stay compatible with a large range of releases.

 ## Target use case